The Ultimate Guide to Netflix Australia

 What are the best internet providers for Netflix?

 The above speeds are for NBN connections only.
-For more information on this, and to see where your Internet Service Provider (ISP) comes in for speed, you can check out our guide on the best internet providers for Netflix.
+For more information on this, and to see where your Internet Service Provider (ISP) ranks for speed, you can check out our guide on the best internet providers for Netflix.

 Netflix also includes a guide for the minimum requirement of speeds you’ll need to watch content.
 The Netflix site recommends you’ll need a minimum of:

 - 3.0Mbps for Standard Definition (SD) quality

 - 5.0Mbps for High Definition (HD) quality